Avi-Kenny/steppedwedge/README.md

 ## Overview

 **steppedwedge** is an open-source R package designed for analyzing data from stepped wedge cluster randomized trials.
-Functions are given for checking/visualizing datasets and estimating various treatment effect parameters, including the immediate treatment effect (ITE), exposure time averaged treatment effect (ETATE), calendar time averaged treatment effect (CTATE).
+Functions are given for checking/visualizing datasets and estimating various treatment effect parameters, including the immediate treatment effect (ITE), the time averaged treatment effect (TATE), and the point treatment effect (PTE).

 ## Installation